1finedev/medida/README.md

   - **context/**: Contains the global shared state logic
   - **index.css / tailwind.config.js/**: CSS and styling files using tailwind css
   - **App.tsx/**: Entry point of the application

-## Approach

-- **Architecture**: The canvas application is built using reusable components to ensure modularity and maintainability, functional approach with hooks and utilizing React's built-in state management to handle application shared global states and tailwindCss for styling

 ## Summary